gilzoide/c_api_extract-py/README.rst

       [<type spelling or object>, '<name>'],  # name may be "" for nested anonymous structs|unions ...
     ],
+    # only present if record is anonymous
+    'anonymous': true,
     # only present if you pass `--source` to c_api_extract
     'source': '<verbatim definition source code>',
   }